ianzyvith/IanZyvithCodeRefactorChallenge/README.md

 # Challenge Goal
-to take the starter html and css code and make sure that everything the site is functioning properly as well as written semantically
+To take the starter html and css code and make sure that everything in the site is functioning properly.

+To ensure that all code is written semantically for highest accessibility.

 # What was done
-tags were changed from "div" to things such as "header" and "section" in order to more easily differentiate what was happening throughout the code
+Tags were changed from "div" to things such as "header" and "section" in order to more easily differentiate what was happening throughout the code.

-css styles and classes were also adjusted to be more concise and less repetitive
+Css styles and classes were also adjusted to be more concise and less repetitive.